wushoule/ItoAudio/index.md

-This DEMO mainly introduces It\^oTTS and ItoWave, a new generation of speech synthesis technology based on Ito stochastic differential equations.
+This DEMO mainly introduces ItoTTS and ItoWave, a new generation of speech synthesis technology based on Ito stochastic differential equations.

 ## Introduction